The species_define function works mostly behind the

 mean and standard deviation body size,

-returns the parameters used by
+species_define returns the parameters used by

-and community_generate
+pop_generate and community_generate to

 simulate individual size measurements for individuals of that species,